dhanasreepunna/PowerBI-Portfolio/README.md

 Each bar represents the total labor deployed for the selected period.

-🔹Pie Chart – Labor Distribution: The pie chart shows labor distribution across projects for the selected time period.
+🔹 _PIE CHART_ LABOR DISTRIBUTION_: The pie chart shows labor distribution across projects for the selected time period.

 🎯 Business Insights